-Chef Zak Pelaccio cooks heritage goose this way, serving it with sauteed cabbage, bacon, and apples.
+Chef Zak Pelaccio of 5 Ninth in Manhattan cooks heritage goose this way, serving it with sauteed cabbage, bacon, and apples.

 - 1 (8 – 10-lb.)
 American Buff or other goose, giblets removed, rinsed and patted dry